 The Great Depression affected people across the UK.
 Ella Rowcroft wanted to play her part in helping the people of Torquay, so decided to create jobs by having another house built on the estate.
 Work started on the building we now call Rainbow House in 1935.
 Ella moved into it in 1937, so that the main house could be used as a convalescent home for women and children suffering from tuberculosis, or recovering from surgery.
-During the Second World War, the main house was used to treat injured soldiers and, in later years, it served as a maternity unit.
+During the Second World War, the main house served as a maternity unit.

 1941 - 1980

-Lions Clubs support good causes and projects in their area, and when Richard Brinsley became the President of The Torquay Lions Club, he decided to focus on setting up the hospice during his year in office.
+Lions Clubs support good causes and projects in their area.
+Richard Brinsley became the President of The Torquay Lions Club in 1980 and his priority was to focus on setting up the hospice during his year in office.

 1981 - 2015